UndercoverComputing/linux-configs/x240/Kali/README.md

 2. Agree to write any changes to the partition table
 3. Choose **Create encrypted volumes**
 4. Select the free space: **/dev/sda free #2** in this case.
-5. Give it the name "encrypted-vol"
+5. Give it the name "cryptroot"
 6. Agree to write any changes to the partition table
 7. Choose "Finish"
 8. Choose **Yes** to overwrite the partition